The TacoTime Brand Story

 In short order Ron had three successful local restaurants, and the unique taste and drive of the TacoTime brand began to attract interest from entrepreneurs wanting to duplicate his growth.

-A bright future for a worthy brand
+A bright future for this Mexican restaurant franchise

 In fact, that’s the story behind the first TacoTime franchised restaurant.
 A business acquaintance loved TacoTime food so much he teamed up with Ron to begin franchising the concept in the Western Washington area.
 So, in 1962, just two years after the company’s initial debut, the first TacoTime franchise opened in Tacoma, Washington.